smh/grunt-maven-tasks/README.md

 Default: false

 If `true`, runs git push after updating the `package.json` with the next version.

+### options.gitpushtag
+Type: `Boolean`
+Optional
+Default: false

+If `true`, runs git push for the tag after updating the `package.json` with the next version.

 ### options.unsecure
 Type: `Boolean`
 Optional